Uttar Pradesh: Governance and administration

 For administration, the state is divided into 18 divisions and 75 districts.
-Divisional Commissioner, an IAS officer is the head of administration on the divisional level.
-The administration in each district is headed by a District Magistrate, who is also an IAS officer, and is assisted by several officers belonging to state services.
-District Magistrate being the head of the district administration, is responsible for maintaining law and order and providing public services in the district.
+Divisional Commissioner, an IAS officer is the head of revenue administration on the divisional level.
+The administration in each district is headed by a District Magistrate (DM), who is also an IAS officer, and is assisted by several officers belonging to state services.
+The District Magistrate, as the head of the district administration, is responsible for revenue administration, maintenance of law and order, disaster management, conducting elections, coordination among various departments, and delivery of public services in the district.
 At the block level, the Block Development Officer (BDO) is responsible for the overall development of the block.
-The Uttar Pradesh Police is headed by an IPS officer of the rank of Director general of police.
-A Superintendent of Police, an IPS officer assisted by the officers of the Uttar Pradesh Police Service, is entrusted with the responsibility of maintaining law and order and related issues in each district.
-The Divisional Forest Officer, an officer belonging to the Indian Forest Service manages the forests, environment, and wildlife of the district, assisted by the officers of Provincial Forest Service and Uttar Pradesh Forest Subordinate Service.
+The Uttar Pradesh Police is headed by an IPS officer of the rank of Director general of police (DGP).
+A Superintendent of Police (SP), an IPS officer assisted by the officers of the Uttar Pradesh Police Service, is entrusted with the responsibility of maintaining law and order and related issues in each district.
+The Divisional Forest Officer (DFO), an officer belonging to the Indian Forest Service manages the forests, environment, and wildlife of the district, assisted by the officers of Provincial Forest Service and Uttar Pradesh Forest Subordinate Service.